protocolbuffers/protocolbuffers.github.io/content/reference/java/java-generated.md

     `Map`.
 Note that multiple calls to this method may return different map instances.
 The returned map reference may be invalidated by any subsequent method calls to the Builder.

+#### Message Value Map Fields {#message-value-map-fields}

+For maps with message types as values, the compiler will generate an additional method in the message's builder:

+-   `Foo.Builder putFooBuilderIfAbsent(int key);`: Ensures that `key` is present
+    in the mapping, and inserts a new `Foo.Builder` if one does not already exist.
+Changes to the returned `Foo.Builder` will be reflected in the final message.

 ## Any {#any-fields}